HSBNE-Archive/Policy/Rules/Rules.md

 49. #### Distribution of surplus assets to another entity

-    1. This rule applies if the association—
+    1. This rule applies if the association -

         1.  is wound-up under part 10 of the Act; and
         2.  has surplus assets.

     2. The surplus assets must not be distributed among the members of the association.
-    3. The surplus assets must be given to another entity—
+    3. The surplus assets must be given to another entity -

         1.  having objects similar to the association's objects; and
         2.  the rules of which prohibit the distribution of the entity's income and assets to its members.

-    4. In this rule— surplus assets see section 92(3) of the Act
+    4. In this rule - surplus assets see section 92(3) of the Act